 Ease of Learning

-In this test we gave the participants time to get used to each of the four tested navigation methods.
-They had as much time at disposal as they needed to feel that they know how the navigation method works.
+In this test we gave the participants time to get used to each of the four navigation methods.
+They had as much time at disposal as they needed to feel comfortable with the different navigation methods.
 We expected them to take one to two minutes to get the feeling for each method

 Figure 9 - Testmap Ease of Learning